-Join Deke McClelland for an in-depth discussion in this video Meet the Black and White Arrow tools, part of Adobe Pen Tool: Fundamentals.
+Join Deke McClelland for an in-depth discussion in this video Meet the Black and White Arrow tools, part of Learning the Adobe Pen Tool.

 - In this chapter we're going to take a look at the building blocks of path outlines, which include anchor points, segments, and control handles.
 But we're going to start things off in this movie with a look at the most essential path editing tools whether in Illustrator, InDesign, or Photoshop, not to mention just about any other design program that is or ever was, and those are the Arrow Tools.
 And the reason I'm starting with the Arrow Tools is because they help put the Pen Tool in its proper context.

 In fact the Arrows and the Pen are close cousins.
 The difference is that the Pen lets you create path outlines, whereas the Arrow Tools let you refine them.
 And where this course is concerned we'll be using the Arrow Tools as often, if not more than the Pen.
 So it's essential to understand how they work across the entire Adobe Suite right up front.
 So here we have a couple of enlarged versions of the Arrow.
 The black one over here on the left and the white one on the right.
 And these tools appear at the top of the toolbox here inside of Illustrator, as well as in InDesign.